zeldaLorddActivateWindows/zeldaLorddActivateWindows/README.md

-- 👋 Hi, I’m @zeldaLorddActivateWindows
-- 👀 I’m interested in gtnh
-- 🌱 I’m currently learning balling
-- 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me you dont
+- YOUR LIFE IS NOTHING
+- YOU SERVE ZERO PURPOSE
+- KILL YOURSELF
+- NOW

 <!---
 amongus